-They study the genetic, chemical and physical attributes of cells, tissues and organisms and identify practical uses for this knowledge to aid medical, pharmaceutical, agricultural, or environmental advancement to essentially improve the quality of human life.
+As a biotechnologist you'll study the genetic, chemical and physical attributes of cells, tissues and organisms in order to develop new technologies, processes and products that will improve the quality of human life.

-The work involves manipulating living organisms or their components to design or enhance vaccines, medicines, energy efficiency or food productivity.
+The role involves manipulating living organisms or their components to design or enhance vaccines, medicines, energy efficiency or food productivity and safety.

-In the last decade, the growth of UK biotechnology has been phenomenal.
+In recent years, the growth of UK biotechnology has been phenomenal.
 You can find work at biotechnology and other commercial companies, research or higher education institutions, government laboratories and hospitals.

 Large biotechnology companies tend to use the term biotechnologist as a job title.
-Other organisations use other titles, such as laboratory technician, research assistant, genomic technologist, flow technologist or bioprocessing engineer.
+Others use titles such as laboratory technician, research assistant, genomic technologist, flow technologist or bioprocessing engineer.
 If the position involves using live organisms and biomolecular processes within a biotechnological discipline, it's likely to be a biotechnologist role.

 Types of biotechnologist

-Biotechnologists use many different scientific disciplines to improve processes for a range of different industries including pharmaceuticals, health care, biofuels, agriculture, conservation, animal husbandry and food production.
+Biotechnologists use a variety of scientific disciplines to improve processes for a range of different industries including pharmaceuticals, healthcare, biofuels, agriculture, conservation, animal husbandry and food production.

 Types of biotechnology include:

 - environmental - detecting and controlling pollution and contamination in the environment, industrial waste, and agricultural chemicals, creating renewable energy and designing biodegradable materials to reduce humanity's ecological footprint

 - medical and health - using live organisms or biomolecular processes to develop and improve treatments, identify inherited diseases, cure certain disorders, and even lead to organ regeneration

 - industrial - using cloning and enzyme production to preserve and enhance the taste in food and drink, and developing enzymes to remove stains from clothing at lower washing temperatures

 - agricultural biotechnology - improving animal feed and genetically modifying crops to increase pest resistance and productivity

-- biofuels - using organic compounds to reduce the cost of bio-refining reagents and put biofuels on equal footing with fossil fuels, and creating chemicals from renewable biomass to reduce greenhouse gas emissions
+- biofuels - using organic compounds to reduce the cost of bio-refining reagents and put biofuels on an equal footing with fossil fuels, and creating chemicals from renewable biomass to reduce greenhouse gas emissions

 - marine and aquatic biotechnology - increasing the yields of farmed fish and designing disease-resistant strains of oysters and vaccines against certain viruses that can infect fish.